Self Assessment Quick Links:

 - Direct Debit.

-However, it is important to note the deadline (31 January).
-HMRC must have received the payment by the deadline, which means if you’re paying on the deadline or very close to the deadline it is recommended that you make use of instant payment methods to avoid penalties.
+However, it is essential to note the deadline (31 January).
+HMRC must have received the payment by the deadline.
+If you’re paying on the deadline or very close to it, it is recommended that you use instant payment methods to avoid penalties.

 If you’re having trouble with your self assessment you can reach out to the CIGMA Accounting team.